MuhdRayan10/ChatSRG/README.md

 # ChatSRG
- a bot that talks like people
+A bot that talks like people.